BTO Strategic Plan 2021–2023

 Weaving the strategy into everything we do

-Our new strategy will not sit idly on a shelf; it is integrated into the way we do our business, interact with our volunteers and supporters, communicate our findings and work with our partners.
-Through our new strategy we will work to deliver outstanding science that inspires action for a wildlife-rich world.
+Our strategy has not sat idly on a shelf; it is integrated into the way we do our business, interact with our volunteers and supporters, communicate our findings and work with our partners.
+Through our strategy we work to deliver outstanding science that inspires action for a wildlife-rich world.

 Help us deliver our aims

-Please contact us to discuss the strategy and how you can work with us to deliver the objectives we have set ourselves for the coming years.
+Please contact us at info [at] bto.org (subject: BTO%20Strategy) to discuss the strategy and how you can work with us to deliver the objectives we have set ourselves for the coming years.

 Scotland’s winter visitors: why and how do they migrate?